 If you have time, then enjoy the 3D/2N boat to Palawan in reverse order.
 After landing in El Nido, catch a flight back to Manila and sadly, it’ll be time to head home.

 And that’s a wrap!
 We’ve put together a choice of three itineraries for all of Palawan and Coron that we think is worth seeing.
-Bear in mind that the costs can add up quick in the priciest islands in the Philippines.
-Backpackers will have to keep this in mind with their Palawan itinerary.
+Bear in mind that the costs can add up quickly in the priciest islands in the Philippines.
+Backpackers will have to keep this in mind with their Palawan tourist spots itinerary.

 Leave a comment below if you have any additions to our itineraries or any other thoughts.
 Once you’ve planned your route, be sure to check out our WIT articles for the Busuanga Island Road Trip, Guide to Coron and Port Barton.